tamnguyenbbt/Okapi/README.md

 ## Setup to Use ChromeDriver on Windows 10

 * Download the latest stable chromedriver.exe (32 bit for Windows) version which supports your Chrome browser from https://chromedriver.chromium.org/downloads and save it to a local folder

-* Config Path environment variabe for Selenium to find chromedriver.exe
+* Config Path environment variable for Selenium to find chromedriver.exe
   * Go to Control Panel > System > Advanced system settings > Environment Variables...> System variables > Path
   * Edit and add a new path item pointing to the folder containing chromedriver.exe file

 * Write a simple unit test using Okapi to test
   * ````IManagedDriver driver = DriverPool.Instance.ActiveDriver.LaunchPage("https://www.facebook.com/reg");````

-* To be a bit more advanched, you might want to set up Selenium grid (hub and nodes) configuration instead.
+* To be a bit more advanced, you might want to set up Selenium grid (hub and nodes) configuration instead.
 Check out: https://www.guru99.com/introduction-to-selenium-grid.html
 * In app.config, set driverFlavour to "Chrome"

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/app_config.jpg)

 ## Setup to Use EdgeDriver on Windows 10
 * Download the latest stable Edge driver from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver, change its name to 'MicrosoftWebDriver.exe' and save it to a local folder

-* Config Path environment variabe
+* Config Path environment variable

 * In app.config, set driverFlavour to "Edge"

 ## Search by Anchors Syntax